oslabs-beta/athena-website/docs/intro.md

 ### Key Features of AthenaJS Include:

 - **Intuitive interface** for editing components or building components from scratch.
-This includes a built-in linter for JavaScript and JSX.

 - **Live component rendering**, making it easy to visualize and test components on the fly.